 The job adverts we put out at Interactive Workshops are pretty vague.
 I remember reading it when I was applying and thinking, “But what exactly will I be doing?”
 But also, “The unknown makes it pretty exciting.”
 Now I’m here it makes perfect sense.
 Not only has my role evolved and changed over the past year but I’ve been able to make it my own.

 By recruiting people for opportunity, not necessity, we don’t mould someone to fit a job description.
 Instead the person almost creates the job description as they go.
 Yes, there are some parts of the job that they have to do, but let’s work to that person’s strengths and motivations so that what they do at work, they do with all their passion and energy.
 If we wait to fill positions, there is an urgency required and it becomes much more difficult to look at the person because we worry about the job that needs to get done.
 We might rush it.
 We might hire the wrong person.
 We all know that can lead to a multitude of problems.

 It might seem simple but hiring people for who they are, rather than positions, doesn’t come without its challenges.
 We must be patient enough to let that person learn and also flexible enough to allow them to carve out their role.

 This might mean they end up doing a role we didn’t even think they would be doing.
 But that’s where the fun happens, right?
 By giving people the freedom to pursue work that brings them to life, we let people explore, create and innovate.
 They grow to grow and in the mean time we grow to grow too.
 Win win.

 “By giving people the freedom to pursue work that brings them to life, we let people explore, create and innovate.”

-So we’ve just put a job advert out.
-The start date is six months from now.
-We’re sure we will have the work for them because we will only hire great people who will make it happen.
+We’re sure we will have the work for our next hires because we will only hire great people who will make it happen.
 We’re sure our organisation will look different in six months, it will be bigger and better.

 Download Team by Team on Amazon Kindle here.